The ultimate guide to sending gifts overseas from Australia

 For people who live overseas, Christmas can be challenging.
 Firstly you may not be spending the day with your family and friends, and secondly the cost of sending gifts to overseas destinations can often cost more than the gift itself!
 A gift card is always going to be an easy option for sending overseas.
-However if you can’t face sending another gift voucher, and writing in the card again "get yourself something nice", we have you covered.
+However, if you can’t face sending another gift voucher, and writing in the card "get yourself something nice" once again, we have you covered.

 1. Put money into a bank account for someone

 It can be very costly for people who live overseas to come home to visit every year or so.
 Flights, accommodation, trip, cars, spending money – it all adds up.
 Why not open a bank account for your friend or family member and deposit a certain amount into it every month?
 Then when they decide to visit, they have a little extra money saved in the account that can be used to help with the cost of coming home.
 Everyone’s happy!

 2. Get something to remind them of Australia

 There's no better way to say hello from Australia than by gifting your loved ones something that's made right here!
 This could work for anyone, no matter what their interests are.